 A summary of the test results is shown in Tables 5-1 and 5-2.
-SKB has reviewed all results and excluded data that are not representative for the homogenous rock material, cf. Table 5-1.
-The densities, triaxial compressive strength, the tangent Young's modulus and the tangent Poisson ratio versus the depth, at which the samples are taken, are shown in Figures 5-1 to 5-4.
+The densities, triaxial compressive strength, the tangent Young's modulus and the tangent Poisson ratio versus sampling depth are shown in Figures 5-1 to 5-4.